git-ecosystem/git-credential-manager/docs/faq.md

 ### How do I use GCM with Windows Subsystem for Linux (WSL)?

 Follow the instructions in [our WSL guide](wsl.md) carefully.
 Especially note the need to run `git config --global credential.https://dev.azure.com.useHttpPath true` _within_ WSL if you're using Azure DevOps.

+### Does GCM work with multiple users?
+If so, how?

+That's a fairly complicated question to answer, but in short, yes.
+See [our document on multiple users](multiple-users.md) for details.